 Did you know your business has an operating system?

-And before you ask, no, we’re not talking about which is better—Mac’s vs. PC’s (but if we were, we’d say Mac 😉).
+And before you ask, no, I’m not talking about which is better—Mac’s vs. PC’s (but if I were, I’d say Mac 😉).

 Because, whether you realize it or not, you have some sort of operating system that keeps your business running day in and day out.
 It dictates everything from your monthly results to your employee retention rates.